mrn-gcm/nv-diamond-mcu/README.md

 ## How to cite

-Mariani, G., Umemoto, A., & Nomura, S. (2022).
-A home-made portable device based on Arduino Uno for pulsed magnetic resonance of NV centers in diamond.
-AIP Advances, 12(6), 065321.
+G. Mariani, A. Umemoto, and S. Nomura , "A home-made portable device based on Arduino Uno for pulsed magnetic resonance of NV centers in diamond", AIP Advances 12, 065321 (2022) https://doi.org/10.1063/5.0089161

 ## Hardware requirements
 The following devices are required to correctly operate the setup.